 Prosecuting adult misdemeanor criminal cases involves representing the State of Texas in the County Courts at Law at arraignment hearings, pre-trial hearings, non-jury trials, jury trials, and motion to revoke community supervision hearings while prosecuting juvenile cases involves representing the State of Texas in the County Courts at Law at detention hearings, adjudication hearings, disposition hearings and motions to modify.
 And should an adult or juvenile appeal his conviction, the County Attorney's Office continues to represent the State of Texas in the appeal which may involve appearing before the Tenth Court of Appeals in Waco or the Court of Criminal Appeals in Austin.

 During my tenure as County Attorney, Johnson County's population has grown and along with growth has come increased challenges in meeting the demands of the duties and responsibilities of the County Attorney's Office.
 We have experienced a steady increase in the number of criminal cases as well as the Child Protective Service cases being filed in recent years.
 The Johnson County Commissioners Court has increased the funding for this office to meet the growing case loads.
-This office currently has nine assistant county attorneys, an administrative assistant, eight support staff, and two investigator/liaison officers.
+This office currently has ten assistant county attorneys, an administrative assistant, eight support staff, and two investigator/liaison officers.